Levels of Care

 - Residential Treatment (RT) provides adolescents with general and specialized nonhospital interdisciplinary services, seven days a week, 24 hours per day, provided by staff trained in treating persons with behavioral health disorders and related issues.
 Patients reside within the facility and are attended to by our professional staff.
 We maintain comfortable and secure single-sex residence facilities for students and patients.

 - Partial Hospitalization Program (PHP) is a time-limited, medically supervised program that provides comprehensive, therapeutically intensive, coordinated and structured clinical services.
 PHP programs serve as an alternative to inpatient care, as transitional care following an inpatient stay in lieu of continued hospitalization and as a step-down service.
 Patients at Ranch San Diego attend treatment five days a week and return to their residence when not in treatment.
-Students at WRA continue to reside at the school.

 - Intensive Outpatient Treatment (IOP) is a person-centered treatment plan that consists of scheduled treatment sessions and aims to minimize the need for more intensive treatment.
 At Rancho San Diego, patients receive treatment during the day and return to their residence for the rest of the day.
 This allows patients to work on their recovery while also having more freedom to pursue other constructive activities or obligations.
-Patients at WRA in this level of care continue to reside at the school.

 - General Outpatient Program (GOP) offers patients the most freedom as a step down from IOP.